 \subsubsection{Detailed Model Structure}

 The proposed model mainly comprises three parts: environment encoder, path encoder, and decoder.
 The environment encodes the obstacles and the sampling points.
-Based on that, we add a path encoder to record path information to avoid duplicate searches.
-The results of the two encoders are then aggregated by the attention mechanism and decoded by the decoder to obtain the Guidance Matrix.
+Based on that, we record the path information through the path encoder to avoid duplicate searches.
+The outputs of the two encoders will be aggregated by the attention mechanism and decoded by the decoder to obtain the guidance value set.
 Fig. \ref{Fig3} illustrates the detailed structure of the proposed model.
 Before running the model, the obstacle arrays need to be mapped in $\mathbb{R}^{m\times m\times m}$ by a mapping function $f_m:\mathbb{R}^6\to\mathbb{R}^{m\times m\times m}$, where $m$ is the size of the mapped space.
-The mapped space needs to reflect the conditions of the workspace, like the relative positions and sizes of the obstacles, and is used to obtain the environment feature.
+The mapped space needs to reflect the conditions of the workspace, like the relative positions and sizes of the obstacles and is used to obtain the obstacles feature.
 The comparison of the obstacles in the simulation world and mapping space is shown in Fig. \ref{Fig4}.